As amended through November 28, 2016

 11.4.2 If a department does not fill a vacant seat within three semester-weeks of being notified of the need to do so, that seat shall be assigned to another department by the Nominations and Elections Committee in accordance with the apportionment provisions above.

 12.0 PROCEDURES FOR PROMOTION AND TENURE

-Fort Wayne Senate Document SD 88-13 charges each school/division faculty (1) to approve department/program promotion and tenure committee composition and functions (Section 1.1) and (2) to establish, with approval by the Senate, school/division promotion and tenure committee composition and functions (Section 1.3).
-This section of the Governance Document is subordinate to Senate legislation, and revisions to this section require Senate approval.
+Fort Wayne Senate Document SD 14-36 charges each school/division faculty (1) to approve department/program promotion and tenure committee composition and functions (Section 1.1.4) and (2) to establish, with approval by the Senate, school/division promotion and tenure committee composition and functions (Section 1.2.1).
+The College faculty adopts Senate Document SD 14-35 as College guiding principles regarding promotion and tenure.
+The following section of the College Governance Document is subordinate to Senate legislation, and revisions to this section require Senate approval.

 12.1 Candidates and Their Cases